The useful plants of the Dutch East Indies: Reception

-When De Nuttige Planten van Nederlandsch Indië was published in 1927 by Karel Heyne, it was received by academics in an unanimous manner of appreciation.
+When De Nuttige Planten van Nederlandsch Indië was published in 1927 by Karel Heyne, it was received by academics in a unanimous manner of appreciation.
 Academics of the mid 20th century in northern Europe quickly deemed the book the most comprehensive book on tropical plants written to date.
 It was acknowledged that the second edition of the book was much more valuable than the first.
 The book was reviewed by the scientific community as an incredibly comprehensive book which considerably accelerated the knowledge of economic botany and tropical plants.
-H. Cammerloher mentions in his review, written at the time of publication, that Heyne’s book is the most comprehensive book on tropical plants written to date.
+H. Cammerloher mentions in his review, written at the time of publication, that Heyne's book is the most comprehensive book on tropical plants written to date.
 One drawback of the book was mentioned by S. Leefman, saying that the book is only available in Dutch.
 At the time of publication, the book was considered very valuable by academic botanists.
 To illustrate this point, Cammerloher stated that this book should be read by people with an interest in botany, anywhere in the world, not just in the Netherlands.

 The aim of the author was to allow readers to identify the plant they see in front of them in a real-life situation; using the book as a quick guide manual.
 According to Leefman, this aim was achieved.
 Despite this book not having been used as a traditional textbook in primary to high schools, the book was used frequently by academics of tropical botany.
 Wettstein stated that the book would serve a great purpose in pedagogical scenarios.
 As direct evidence of its success at the time of its reception, it should be noticed that soon after the first instalment of the book was published, it was out of stock, and the fourth instalment was mentioned by the media.

 The significance of the book lies within the generally unknown territory of tropical plants at the time.
 De Nuttige Planten van Nederlandsch Indië was the first of its kind to offer contents including an analysis of both native Dutch-Indonesian plants and plants used elsewhere, this made it an important source academics could turn to.
 The book has several unique characteristics which must be factored in to understand the extent to which it was received well by others.
 The book covers the characteristics of plants as well as how to process them and how they could be used, after reading the book, the reader is guaranteed a pronounced understanding of the plants mentioned.
 The book offers many sources used, which the reader may turn to if so desired, to find more detail and depth on the plants mentioned.
-The book includes all names in latin, as well as common and used names in the text.
+The book includes all names in Latin, as well as common and used names in the text.
 This is special because typically only the used names are mentioned.
 The effect of this characteristic is that the book can be used as a direct source used to relate plants to their origin for analytical purposes.